 With this much in annual savings, Dearing Compressor & Pump Co. was able to use the money previously allocated to their energy bills and put it back into their business.

 2. Northmill Plaza – Palm Beach Gardens, FL

-Northmill Plaza located in Palm Beach Gardens, FL is home to several retail outlets, markets, restaurants and salons.
+Northmill Plaza, located in Palm Beach Gardens, Florida is home to several retail outlets, markets, restaurants, and salons.
 The plaza’s property managers had a goal to improve lighting efficiency and create a better sense of security while also reducing their overall spend on energy and maintenance.

 Our team at FES designed a complete lighting solution for the plaza that not only improved lighting levels and eliminated maintenance concerns but also saved the business over $17,000 annually.

 Northmill Plaza reduced its energy consumption by 70% with the help of FES and their decision to upgrade to Commercial LED lighting.